MenuClose

 • Staffed by qualified nurses, physicians, and psychiatrists

-• Various treatments that address the full spectrum of addiction and mental disorders
+• Various treatments that address the full spectrum of addiction and mental health conditions

 • Verified insurance acceptance

-Suffering from an anxiety disorder alongside an addiction can be devastating if left untreated.
+Struggling with an anxiety disorder alongside an addiction can be devastating if left untreated.
 So if you’re dealing with addiction alongside your anxiety disorder, it’s important to find a treatment program with a dual diagnosis specialty as well.
-What makes these treatment programs different from other professional addiction treatment programs is that they help identify underlying co-occurring disorders and create a recovery plan that focuses on treating both disorders at the same time.
+What makes these treatment programs different from other professional addiction treatment programs is that they help identify underlying co-occurring disorders and create a recovery plan that focuses on treating both issues at the same time.